denisoda/SocialAI/README.md

 Do your own business, while your pocket bot is making new contacts

 ![](/img/Screenshot0.png?raw=true "Screen0")

+It can be great data science gathering tool.

 # New features will be soon :)